eth-cscs/SDSC-user-onboarding/ssh_vscode.md

 We should also be able to do the same with `daint`.

 Once logged into `ela`, the command `quota` reveals the storage used by the user.
-The command `accounting` shows the usage of the allocated node hours.
+From `daint`, the command `accounting` shows the usage of the allocated node hours.

 ## Visual Studio Code Setup